 It’s no spoiler to say that digital marketing moves at a breakneck pace.
 We all know that.
-When it comes to producing marketing content, it’s not enough to merely catch up to the formats and platforms that are dominating attention in today's rapidly evolving digital landscape; getting ahead of the latest video marketing trends is crucial for marketing agency owners and leaders.
+When it comes to producing marketing content, it’s not enough to merely catch up to the formats and platforms that are dominating attention in today's rapidly evolving digital landscape; getting ahead of the latest video advertising trends is crucial for marketing agency owners and leaders.

-With the stratospheric rise of social media and the increasing popularity of video content, it's important to understand the shifts in consumer behavior and adapt advertising and content marketing strategies accordingly–particularly in a time when many of your clients may be tightening their purse strings and hoping to make their marketing dollars go further.
+With the stratospheric rise of social media and the increasing popularity of video content, it's important to understand the shifts in consumer behavior and adapt advertising and content marketing strategies accordingly–particularly at a time when many of your clients may be tightening their purse strings and hoping to make their marketing dollars go further.

 Video used to be out of reach for smaller businesses, but not anymore.
 With the right creatives, it's an incredibly versatile and rewarding service that your clients will love.